petrzivny/symfony-react-skeleton/README.md

 ### What is included out-of-the-box
 1. Docker to run complete dev environment (php + nginx + PostgreSQL)
 2. Symfony framework as a backed REST api
+   - Independent on any used frontend.
+Communicating via REST (_best-practice_ 🎯)
    - [x] Symfony opcache preloading with JIT in prod (_performance_ ⏩).
    - [x] Xdebug setup to debug both html requests and CLI commands.
    - [x] Phpstan in a very strict level.
    - [x] PHP_CodeSniffer in a very strict level (lots of rules are my personal "taste", feel free to change/remove them).
    - [x] Psalm.
    - [x] Roave/SecurityAdvisories to prevent using dependencies with known security vulnerabilities.
    - [x] PHPUnit Unit tests.
    - [x] PHPUnit Functional tests (including smoke tests).
    - [x] Other linters (Composer, Yaml, Symfony container).
    - [x] Php-fpm access proper logging (json format, GCP [LogEntry](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#httprequest) compatible, correct severity, trying to fix https://bugs.php.net/bug.php?id=73886)
    - [x] Symfony monolog proper logging (json format, GCP compatible using GoogleCloudLoggingFormatter)
+3. React framework as a frontend SPA
+   - Independent on any used backend.
+Communicating via REST (_best-practice_ 🎯)
+   - [x] Typescript
+   - [x] Eslint
+   - [x] Vite
+   - [x] wsc (should be 20x faster than Babel but see the current [caveats](https://github.com/vitejs/vite-plugin-react-swc#caveats))
+   - [x] Prettier
-3. DevOps: CI pipeline to build both test and prod images, test them and push prod images to registry
+4. DevOps: CI pipeline to build both test and prod images, test them and push prod images to registry
    - [x] Run all tests from point 2 on final (test) docker image (_best-practice_ 👍).
    - [x] If everything passes there are php and nginx environment agnostic (_best-practice_ 👍) containers ready to be shipped into any environment (including prod of course).
    - [x] Pipeline expects self-hosted GitHub runner(s).
 [See](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners) for more information.
-4. DevOps: Kubernetes deploy manifests
+5. DevOps: Kubernetes deploy manifests
    - [x] Platform agnostic.
 As long as there is a Kubernetes you can use simple config files in `.deploy` dir to deploy to your environment (just a test, not production ready!).
    - [x] One pod for nginx, one pod for php for better scalability (_best-practice_ 👍).
    - [x] Ingress to connect your kubernetes cluster with outside world (you can use platform Load Balancer, but it is usually billed).

 ### XDEBUG setup in PphStorm (with first debug call)
 Xdebug is configured out-of-the-box in container for all CLI commands, for browser I recommend to install [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc), or other similar tool to add XDEBUG_SESSION cookie to requests.